Updated April 6th, 2020

-The Library will be closed to the public beginning Sunday, March 15.
-Statement on Library Preparations related to COVID-19 (coronavirus)
+The Library closed to the public on Sunday, March 15.

-All library materials that are currently checked out by patrons will receive auto-renewals and will be charged no fines through April 30.
-We are instructing our patrons to hold onto any checked out Library materials for now and return them once the Library has re-opened.
+All library materials that are currently checked out by patrons will receive auto-renewals and no fines will be charged.
+We are instructing our patrons to hold onto any checked out Library materials for now and return them once the Library has reopened.
+Book drops are locked and cannot accept materials during this time.
 Again, no late fees will be charged.
-Holds on all physical items are being frozen, so patrons do not lose their spot in line.
+Holds on all physical items such as books and DVDs are being frozen, so patrons do not lose their spot in the Holds queue when we reopen.
+Patrons are not able to place any additional holds at this time.
 Our Friends of the Library will not accept book/media donations during this period.
+Please do not leave any returns or donations outside of the Library building.

 The Library’s mission is to remain a resource for our residents.
-These safety measures are being taken out of an abundance of caution and to be consistent with recommendations for social distancing.
-We appreciate our patrons’ patience and understanding.
-If you have any further questions, please email the Library at email@example.com or call (973) 538-6161.
+We appreciate our patrons’ patience and understanding during this difficult time.
+If you have any further questions, please email the Library at firstname.lastname@example.org.
 Any updates will be on the Library’s website at: https://MMTLibrary.org.
+We also post information and updates on our Facebook and Twitter accounts.

 As a reminder, the best ways to reduce risk of getting sick, as with seasonal colds or the flu, still applies to prevent COVID-19: